Grinderofl/Tempest/readme.md

 `tempest -g|--generator GeneratorName` - Specifies generator name differently

 `tempest -a|--args "arguments passed to-generator"` - Specifies generator arguments.
 If more than one argument, surround with quotes.

+`tempest -s|--search "C:/path/to/search/for/generator"` - Specifies the path to search for generator